ap-o/backbone-marionette-webpack-rest/readme.md

-# A simple todos app Backbone-Marionette-Webpack
+# A simple todos app with Backbone-Marionette-Webpack-Node-Express-Mongo stack

 This is an example of building a Backbone.Marionette web app bundled with webpack.
 A basic todos application with facebook authentication and multiple folders of todos per user.